HockeyJustin/UkAccidentStatistics/README.md

 # Uk Accident Statistics

-## UK Accident Statistics From [the Governments Open Source Accident Data](https://data.gov.uk/dataset/road-accidents-safety-data).
+## UK Accident Statistics From the [Governments Open Source Accident Data](https://data.gov.uk/dataset/road-accidents-safety-data).

 ## What is it?

-Using .NET Core, it takes the 2015 UK Road Accident statistics and enables you to learn about the accidents on roads of interest to you.

-## Why?

-I created it, as my journey to work can take anything from 25 minutes to 1.5 hrs and I wanted to know what the chances were of a long journey.
+My journey to work can take anything from 25 minutes to 1.5 hrs and I wanted to know what the chances were of a long journey.

+Using .NET Core, it takes the UK Road Accident statistics and enables you to learn about the accidents on roads of interest to you, or that effect your commute.
+It uses full year 2015 data by default.

 ## What data can I get?
 Here are the sort of stats gained for a commute along the A3 (roughly Waterlooville to Hindhead).